Parker Jacobs: Early life

 Parker LeGrand Jacobs was born in Ogden, Utah in 1975, the third child born into a LDS family.
 His middle name is in honor of his great-grandfather, prominent Latter-day Saint leader LeGrand Richards.
 Following his family's relocation to California in 1976, Jacobs – like his older siblings Christian and Rachel and younger brother Tyler – worked as a child actor, appearing in numerous commercials and television shows in his preadolescence.
 His most notable acting work included a starring role on the sitcom The Cavanaughs, in which he appeared in every episode during the series' run from 1986 to 1989, and as the recurring character "Purdle the Turtle" on The Wonder Years.
 Jacobs retired from show business in 1991, and shortly thereafter moved from California to St. George, Utah with family members.

 While living in St. George, Jacobs formed the ska band GOGO13 with his brother Tyler in 1993, where he assumed the role of co-lead singer and songwriter.
 Though GOGO13 became a notable local success, the original incarnation of the band lasted just under a year until Jacobs left Utah in 1994 to serve his mission for the LDS Church, spending two years in West Virginia.
 Upon his return, he moved back to California and became involved with his brother Christian's then-up-and-coming band The Aquabats, providing artwork for their logos, albums and merchandise, as well as contributing lyrics, various creative ideas and running their fan club.
 Most visibly, however, Jacobs played the role of "The Professor" in The Aquabats' music videos and stage shows, taking part in the band's onstage skits and occasionally supplying backing vocals.
 Additionally, under the stage name "Mel", Jacobs was the lead vocalist for The Sandfleas, The Aquabats' costumed surf-punk side project, and recorded an EP with them in 1999.
-Jacobs retired from The Aquabats in the early 2000s, though sporadically continues to design posters and merchandise for the band.
+Jacobs retired from The Aquabats in the early 2000s, though sporadically continues to design posters and merchandise for the band, and occasionally appears as The Professor in concerts.